-Accounts payable and accrued liabilities represent 2016 expenditures paid on or after July 1, 2016.
+Accounts payable and accrued liabilities represent 2017 expenditures paid on or after July 1, 2017.

-9. SHORT TERM DEBT - LINE OF CREDIT
+9. SHORT-TERM DEBT - LINE OF CREDIT

 The Fund used a line of credit to finance airport improvement projects prior to grant reimbursement from the Federal Aviation Administration and the State Department of Transportation.
-On September 22, 2015, the Fund entered into Grant Anticipation Line of Credit in the principal amount of up to \$7,000,000 with an interest rate of \$2.75% which matures on September 20, 2016.
+On September 22, 2015, the Fund entered into Grant Anticipation Line of Credit (LOC) in the principal amount of up to \$7,000,000 with an interest rate of \$2.75% which matured on September 20, 2016.
+On September 20, 2016, the line of credit was rolled at the adjusted overnight LIBOR rate, and matured on September 19, 2017.
+Subsequent to year end, the LOC was rolled, and now matures on November 13, 2018.